TayCon/rust-physics-workbench/README.md

 - [X] Add some gravity controls for fine-tuning
 - [X] Create two separate environments.
 One for top-down.
 - [X] Generalize 'floater' with ability to impulse self to get to destination.
-- [ ] Use mouse controls just for fun
+- [X] Use mouse controls just for fun
+- [X] Add a beach ball for the floaters to push